 An older sibling of CRC® is the CRC JointCast®.
 This variant was an integral part of the original documentation of the CRC concept back in the 80’s, and was first established as an independent product in 1995 – at the time named Densit JointCast.

-CRC JointCast® (still using the original formulation and documentation) is used to fill joints in-situ to “glue” CRC i2® or CRC i3® precast element together with very narrow joint widths to form rigid monolithic structures – as in the bridge example above, or for special staircases like Per Aarsleff.
+CRC JointCast® (still using the original formulation and documentation) is used to fill joints on-site to “glue” CRC i2® or CRC i3® precast element together with very narrow joint widths to form rigid monolithic structures – as in the bridge example above, or for special staircases like Per Aarsleff.

 At Hi-Con, our vision is continuously to explore the boundaries for the potential of UHPC’s globally using innovative business models through cooperation.